 The information you casually trade for a free game on your phone is sold to the highest bidder.
 How much do you get paid for this valuable information?
 Nothing.
 You gave it away so you could crush candy while waiting at traffic lights.

 SPIRITUAL TIP: Take some quiet time (away from screens!) and see if you hear the voice of God.

-Committed to your success,
+Committed to your safety, sanity and privacy,

 Larry Kaye, P.I.

 P.S. – The magic word this week is “reasonable”.
 Take reasonable precautions with your privacy based on an accurate assessment of the risk of your lifestyle.